What is Bingham Fellows?

 What is the Bingham Fellows program experience like?

-The Bingham Fellows is a 13-month long program that takes place from January – January.
-The program year begins with an orientation in January with a mandatory opening session in February and a mandatory two-day overnight retreat in May.
+The Bingham Fellows is a year-long program that takes place from January – January.
+The program year begins with a mandatory orientation in January and includes a mandatory two-day overnight retreat in May.
 During the program year, the class meets once a month at varying locations.

 During these program days, participants meet and work with key leaders and decision-makers in the community or participate in experiential learning around the topic as they explore solutions and pathways forward.

-Outside of the program days, from May through graduation in December, and a project launch event the following January, participants will work in teams on different projects to address the topic.
+Outside of the program days, from May through graduation in January, and a project launch event in March, participants will work in teams on different projects to address the topic.
 These project teams will meet, typically weekly, and develop their solutions independently.
 Some work will take place during business hours and some will take place outside of business hours.
 Beginning in May, a portion of program days will be set aside for additional group work.
 Participation on a project team is required.

 Participants come away with new tools for facilitating change as well as the opportunity to put leadership skills into practice that credential them as a leader of leaders.